-3) Bro Network Security Monitor
+3) Zeek Network Security Monitor

-Bro stores the network metadata it records more efficiently than packet captures, which means it can be searched, indexed, queried, and reported in ways previously unavailable.
+Zeek stores the network metadata it records more efficiently than packet captures, which means it can be searched, indexed, queried, and reported in ways previously unavailable.
 This makes Bro especially well-suited for network anomaly detection and threat hunting.

 If the flexibility is an advantage, a disadvantage is that Bro, with its deep-packet inspection, is resources intensive.
 It’s worth noting that threat intelligence is more readily available through Snort or Suricata.
 To that end, Bro is fairly complicated to use, though the community is actively working to make this easier.